-Harness Nova Scotia’s natural resources: clean technology, mining, energy, forestry and more
+Harness Nova Scotia’s natural resources: mining, energy, forestry, and more

-Nova Scotia provides access to the largest tides in the world, a wealth of minerals and resources, and researchers that are attracting global attention.
+Nova Scotia provides access to a wealth of minerals and resources alongside researchers that are attracting global attention.

 Leading companies have chosen to harness Nova Scotia’s abundance of natural resources through business opportunities and related research and development.
-Areas of interest include clean technology, mining, energy, and forest products.
+Areas of interest include mining, energy, and forest products.

 Geopolitical stability, active government support, state-of-the-art infrastructure, cost-competitiveness, and quality of life make Nova Scotia an attractive place to grow your operations.
 Other benefits include:

 - technical and professional programs offered by 10 universities and 13 community college campuses

 - deep water, ice-free ports with the capacity to handle the largest ships in the world